mattclegg/silverstripe-doc-restructuring/master/cms/docs/tutorials/1-building-a-basic-site.md

 #  Making a Navigation System

 So far we have made several pages, but we have no way to navigate between them.
 We can create a menu for our site using a **control block**.
 Control blocks allow us to iterate over a data set, and render each item using a sub-template.
 The **page control** //Menu(1)// returns the set of the first level menu items.
-We can then use the template variable //$MenuTitle// to show the title of the page we are linking to.
+We can then use the template variable *$MenuTitle* to show the title of the page we are linking to.

-Open up //themes/tutorial/templates/Page.ss//, and insert the following code inside //<div id="Main">//:
+Open up *themes/tutorial/templates/Page.ss*, and insert the following code inside *<div id="Main">*:

 	:::html
 	<ul id="Menu1">